Today’s smartphones let you take clearer, more vibrant photos than ever – whether you’re up close or far away.

 AI combines the capabilities of a professional camera with editing features that were previously only available in expensive editing software with a steep learning curve.
 For example, AI in the

 “Early camera phones were all about doing old-school optics right,” says Alexei Efros, a professor at the University of California at Berkeley teaching computational photography.
 “Better and bigger lenses, and so on.
 They missed the boat on this idea that cameras should be more than physical-optical machines.”
 Most of the improvements now, Efros adds, “can all be done in a cell phone, in software.”

 The Pixel Camera’s capabilities are further enhanced by the Google Tensor G3 chip, a custom-built processor made by Google that gives the camera the ability to

 An AI-powered camera relies on special software to give users the ability to snap images that previously only high-end cameras were able to capture.
 For example, HDR+ technology technology can snap a dozen or more pictures in rapid succession, then use AI software to align and combine them into a single image free of any blur from camera shake.

 This technology powers Pixel’s

-Efros says that AI technology has made everyday camera photos so good that many professional photographers he works with tell him that pictures taken on a modern phone are better than those that come from an expensive, pro-grade SLR.
-“AI gives the artist more and better tools to work with,” he says.
+Efros says that AI technology has made phone cameras so good, many professional photographers tell him pictures taken by a modern phone are better than those from an expensive, pro-grade DSLR.

-Magic Eraser may not work on all image elements.
+Requires Google Photos app.
+May not work on all image elements.